buddhist-uni/buddhist-uni.github.io/_courses/function.md

 {% include content_blurb.html category="av" slug="going-forth_yuttadhammo" %}

 - In this talk, Bhante Yuttadhammo gives us an overview of these two halves of Buddhism, and gives us a preview of what to expect in this course.
+- To start the class, simply click on the link above and listen!
+- When you're done, come back here and keep reading to continue with the course.

 ### Lectures